RedBatToken/RedBatToken/README.md

- 👋 Hi, we are @RedBatToken are we are going to let us know a bit more about our project
+ 👋 Hi, we are @RedBatToken are we are going to let you know a bit more about our project

 What is Red Bat?